okgrow/graphql-markdown/README.md

     });

     // Now start your GraphQL Server using the schema you just created.
-    // If your unsure how to do this see check out our examples dir.
+    // If your unsure how to do this check out the examples dir.

   } catch (error) {
     console.error('[loadMarkdownIntoDb]', error);